Robin van Persie: 2011–12 season

 The following calendar year started in the same fashion for Van Persie, but Arsenal began to falter, losing three consecutive matches against Fulham, Manchester United and Swansea City, even though the Dutchman scored in the latter two.
 On 29 January, he rescued his team, scoring two penalties against Aston Villa in the fourth round of the FA Cup to help Arsenal to a 3–2 win after falling 2–0 down in a Man of the Match performance.
 It was also his 120th goal in an Arsenal shirt, equalling fellow Dutch legend Dennis Bergkamp's total.
-On 4 February, he overtook Bergkamp as the 10th highest scorer in Arsenal's history, scoring another hat-trick as Arsenal beat Blackburn 7–1 at home, with three close-range goals from crosses by Theo Walcott and Francis Coquelin.
+On 4 February, he overtook Bergkamp as the tenth-highest scorer in Arsenal's history, scoring another hat-trick as Arsenal beat Blackburn 7–1 at home, with three close-range goals from crosses by Theo Walcott and Francis Coquelin.
 He was also credited with two assists in the game as he set up Alex Oxlade-Chamberlain's first Premier League goal and unselfishly passed to Thierry Henry enabling him to score his first Premier League goal since returning on loan.

 With Arsenal in unpredictable form, Van Persie was again of supreme importance for Arsenal, this time in the North London derby against Tottenham Hotspur, played on 26 February.
 Arsenal went 2–0 down at half in the first half, but Van Persie equalised before half-time.
 In the second half, he gave the assist to Walcott's goal as Arsenal performed a remarkable comeback to win the game 5–2.
 A week later, Van Persie scored both goals in a 2–1 away win at Liverpool, one being a left-footed volley assisted by Alex Song, similar to the goal he scored against Everton earlier in the campaign.
 On 11 April 2012, after scoring the penalty against Wolverhampton Wanderers in a 3–0 away win, he became only the second player, after Ian Wright, to score against 17 Premier League clubs in a 20-team campaign.
-He finished as the top goal-scorer in the Premier League with 30 goals, and became Arsenal's 8th all-time top scorer with 132 goals.
+He finished as the top goal-scorer in the Premier League with 30 goals, and became Arsenal's eighth all-time top scorer with 132 goals.

 On 4 July 2012, Van Persie announced that he would not be signing a new contract with Arsenal.
+This followed a breakdown in the relationship between Van Persie and the club, with Van Persie and Arsenal Chief Executive Ivan Gazidis disagreeing on the direction of the club going forward in terms of Premier League title ambitions, feeling like his position as the club's captain and that season's Golden Boot winner would see his opinions be valued.
+While Van Persie claims that Arsenal didn't offer him a new contract following talks, he says he is still grateful to the club and Arsene Wenger and harbours no ill-will towards Gazidis.